gskril/onchain-bakery/contracts/README.md

   - Must be used by the requesting account.
   - Must be used before the expiration time.
 - There is a credit system that allows an admin to give customers a discount.
 If a customer accidentally overpays for an order, a credit is issued to their account.
-- The owner is able to revoke tokens, esentially canceling an order.
+- Managers are able to revoke tokens, esentially canceling an order.

 See [Bread.test.ts](test/Bread.test.ts) for a set of tests that aim to verify the above description.